jazenwong/wong-blog/_posts/alchemy/2020-04-11-prologue-challenging-coca-cola.markdown

 But when it comes to criticism on the subjective areas of the product, we should show caution.
 Just like in the Red Bull example, just because the flavor wasn't well received, it doesn't mean that it should be changed.

-Red Bull has shown us that we are allowed to go against conventional wisdom.
+Red Bull has shown us that we are allowed to go against conventional wisdom and popular opinion.

 If we don't want to abide by strict logic and conventional wisdom, where else can we look to help us make decisions?